opencdms-project/project-advisory-team/charter/opencdms_charter.md

 - The domain name [www.opencdms.org](http://www.opencdms.org) will be transferred to the OpenWIS Association.
 - Development and documentation will be managed through the GitHub project [https://github.com/opencdms](https://github.com/opencdms) as a free open-source project using best-practice and following the rules of the OpenWIS Association.
-- A secondary GitHub organization exists to separate prototype work that has not been agreed by the wider community at [https://github.com/opencdms-dev](https://github.com/opencdms-dev) .

 ## Sponsor and funding source